nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `/edit <index> [options]`

 - `index`: Index of the expense to be deleted.
+    - Only digits characters are allowed.
-    - Must be a positive integer.
-The maximum index allowed is the number of existing expenses.
+    - The maximum index allowed is the number of existing expenses.

 Options:

 - `-d | -description` `<description>`: New description of the expense.
     - All characters except comma (,) are valid.
     - Multiple words are allowed.

 - `-c | -category` `<category>`: New category of the expense.
     - Must be a **one-word** category currently [supported](#supported-categories) in PocketPal.
     - Non case-sensitive.

 - `-p | -price` `<price>`: New price of the expense.
     - Must be a non-negative numeric or decimal value.

 The order of the options are interchangeable.

-If none of the options are specified,or if they are provided with empty values, the corresponding expense fields will remain unchanged.
+At least **one** of the options **must** be specified.

 Example of usage: